solutionforest/Inspirecms-core/docs/core/Media.md

 2. Click "Move" or drag them to the destination folder
 3. Confirm the move operation

-### Bulk Operations

-Perform actions on multiple files:

-1. Select files by checking their boxes
-2. Use the actions bar to:
-   - Move selected files
-   - Apply metadata to selected files
-   - Download selected files
-   - Delete selected files

 ## Media Usage

 ### Inserting Media into Content